sshantel/do-k8s-challenge/README.md

 `kubectl port-forward kibana-6ffbc96795-484lb 5601:5601 --namespace=kube-logging`, `kubectl port-forward es-cluster-0 9200:9200 --namespace=kube-logging`
 , `cd logstash`, `logstash -f logstash-simple.conf`

+Then I head over to `http://localhost:5601/` on my browser, which will eventually connect to Kibana.
+The "Discover" tab is where you'll be able to create index patterns for your logs.
+I named mine `logstash`.

 Since I included `input { stdin { } }` in my logstash-simple.config file, this prompts me to type in an input to send logs up to Kibana:

 ![](imgs/logstash.png)

 ![](imgs/live_logging.png)

+Hooray!
+That's my ELK stack!
+I also played around a bit with Fluentd, which is part of the EFK stack.

+This was a really fun project, and I can't wait to continue and enhance the logging (and play around with the visualization in Kibana!).
+Thanks Digital Ocean for this awesome opportunity to learn more about logging, k8s, and data visualization!

 # Resources